dinaleighsimons/Simons-Bradbury-Evans_24/README.md

 **Overview**

 This document contains data, scripts and figures for the manuscript for Simons, Bradbury and Evans (in-prep).
+Please open the R project when running scripts to prevent reproducibility issues.

 **Important Files**